Unfiled Returns: How to Complete Form 15103 if the IRS Contacts You

 How to Complete Form 15103

-At the top of the form, note your Social Security or Tax ID number, your name, and contact details.
+At the top of the form, note your Social Security or Tax ID number, name, and contact details.
 Then, use the rest of the form to explain the situation as follows:

 • Already filed – If you have already filed, tick the box near the top of the form, and if possible, attach a copy of the return that you filed.